 1. Sharing in Google Drive

-From Google Drive’s web UI, you can share any folder or file, by right-clicking on it and selecting the “Share” option from the drop-down menu.
+From the web UI, you can share any folder or file with Google Drive.
+All you need to do is right-click on it and select the “Share” option from the drop-down menu.

 Content can share by link or email.
 In both cases, you can grant others viewing, commenting or editing privileges.